Wynncraft-Veterans/website/src/content/docs/guild/anni.md

 ---
 title: VETS' Annihilation
-description: "A quick overview of the Annhilation Major Event Boss for members of the VETS guild."
+description: "A quick overview of the Annihilation Major Event Boss for members of the VETS guild."
 image: "@assets/docs/guides/anni.png"
 imageAlt: "Wynncraft's anni boss."
 pubDate: 2025-08-16
 modDate: 2025-08-16
 ---

-Annhilation (or Anni for short) is currently the only major world event in Wynncraft, and appears roughly once every 3 days.
+Annihilation (or Anni for short) is currently the only major world event in Wynncraft, and appears roughly once every 3 days.
 A countdown will be shown 11-12 hours in advance, allowing players to plan accordingly.
-The event itself involves facing off against Annhilation at the nether portal near Detlas.
+The event itself involves facing off against Annihilation at the nether portal near Detlas.

-## Annhilation as a VETS member
+## Annihilation as a VETS member
 In the VETS guild, we try to organise our parties so that we can fit as many guild members as possible, often including new (i.e. freshly returning) players.

-To attend, **we recommend you RSVP in the [VETS' discord's](https://wynnvets.org/discord)  #annhilation channel in our discord**, or, failing that, to **please show up** ***AT LEAST*** **one hour early**.
+To attend, **we recommend you RSVP in the [VETS' discord's](https://wynnvets.org/discord)  #annihilation channel in our discord**, or, failing that, to **please show up** ***AT LEAST*** **one hour early**.

 That channel also has a bot that shows when Anni is announced, allowing you to stay in the loop without having to get online.

-## Annhilation Roles
+## Annihilation Roles
-To help make planning guild Annhilation parties easier, **we frequently send out a link asking you to put in your roles and region**.
-If you dont see it anywhere, just ask any staff member to link it.
+To help make planning guild Annihilation parties easier, **we frequently send out a link asking you to put in your roles and region**.
+If you don't see it anywhere, just ask any staff member to link it.

 To help us complete runs relatively easily, even with newly returning players joining, we try to differentiate our roles into those listed as follows: